have been dropping intensely, while commodities

 , with the pound

-managing to find some bids on the crosses, even with the threat of a hung parliament
+managing to find some bids on the crosses, even with the threat of a hung parliament and declining oil

 has also managed to hold its own, despite a weaker round of data in the form of soft retail sales